neuvector/docs/docs/14.releasenotes/03.4x/docs.md

 ##### Bug Fixes

 + Fixed that CVE-2020-1938 is not detected.
-+ Fix error from Manager "Failed to export configurations of section {policy, user, config}."
++ Fix error from Manager "Failed to export configurations of section \{policy, user, config\}."
 + Fix Network Activity Graph filter is not working.
 + Improve controller CPU and memory consumption.